armijnhemel/binaryanalysis-ng/src/identification/README.md

-# Identify ELF binaries with YARA, Meilisearch, VulnerableCode and proximity matching
+# Identify ELF binaries with YARA, VulnerableCode and proximity matching

-This directory contains various scripts and associated files for identifying binaries using a few methods namely YARA, Meilisearch, VulnerableCode and proximity matching.
+This directory contains various scripts and associated files for identifying binaries using a few methods namely YARA, VulnerableCode and proximity matching.

-YARA[1] is a tool to match patterns in files with rules.
-Meilisearch[2] is a search engine.
-VulnerableCode[3] is an open source vulnerability database.
+[YARA][yara] is a tool to match patterns in files with rules.
-The Proximity Matcher webservice[4] is a webservice to quickly find a closest match of a TLSH hash in a set of known TLSH hashes, which can then be correlated to known files.
+[VulnerableCode][vulnerablecode] is an open source vulnerability database.
+The [Proximity Matcher webservice][proximity_matcher] is a webservice to quickly find a closest match of a TLSH hash in a set of known TLSH hashes, which can then be correlated to known files.

 The scripts are proof of concept files that show how the individual methods can be used.
 Work is underwah to create is one script that combines multiple